Juvensky/aws-multi-tier-network-infra/README.md

-# aws-multi-tier-network-infra

-I designed a custom VPC with a 10.0.0.0/16 CIDR block, providing a scalable foundation.
-To implement the Principle of Least Privilege, I segmented the network into two distinct tiers:

-Public Subnet (10.0.10.0/24): Engineered for web-facing resources, associated with an Internet Gateway (IGW) via a custom Route Table.

-Private Subnet (10.0.20.0/24): Isolated from the public internet to protect sensitive assets like databases.
-No route to the IGW exists here, ensuring a "dark" environment.

-2. Routing Logic
-The "GPS" of this project relies on custom Route Tables:

-The Public Route Table contains a 0.0.0.0/0 route pointing to the Internet Gateway.

-The Private Route Table remains local-only, preventing any unsolicited inbound traffic from the web.

-3. Security Groups (Firewalls)
-I configured a stateful Security Group for my test instance with the following rules:

-SSH (Port 22): Allowed for administrative access.

-ICMP (All IPv4): Enabled specifically to facilitate the "Ping" test and verify network reachability.

-4. Verification: The "Ping" Test
-To validate the architecture, I launched a t2.micro (Free Tier) EC2 instance into the Public Subnet.
-By successfully pinging the instance's Public IPv4 address from my local machine, I confirmed that:

-The Internet Gateway was correctly attached.

-The Route Table was correctly directing traffic.

-The Security Group was properly filtering ICMP requests.

- Deployment Steps
-VPC Setup: Created VPC with CIDR 10.0.0.0/16.

-Subnetting: Defined Public (10.0.10.0/24) and Private (10.0.20.0/24) subnets.

-Gateways: Created and attached an Internet Gateway.

-Routing: Configured a Public Route Table to allow outbound 0.0.0.0/0 traffic via the IGW.

-Compute: Launched an EC2 instance into the Public Subnet with a public IP.

-Testing: Executed a ping command from the local terminal to verify end-to-end connectivity.
+# AWS VPC Network Architecture Project

+## 1. VPC Architecture Design

+I designed a custom VPC with a `10.0.0.0/16` CIDR block, providing a scalable and flexible networking foundation.

+To implement the **Principle of Least Privilege**, I segmented the network into two distinct tiers:

+### Public Subnet (`10.0.10.0/24`)
+- Designed for web-facing resources
+- Associated with an Internet Gateway (IGW) via a custom Route Table
+- Allows controlled inbound and outbound internet access

+### Private Subnet (`10.0.20.0/24`)
+- Isolated from the public internet
+- Intended for sensitive resources such as databases
+- No route to the Internet Gateway
+- Maintains a secure "dark" environment

+---

+## 2. Routing Logic

+The routing layer acts as the "GPS" of the architecture through custom Route Tables.

+### Public Route Table
+- Contains route: `0.0.0.0/0 → Internet Gateway`
+- Enables outbound internet access for public subnet resources

+### Private Route Table
+- Local routing only
+- No route to Internet Gateway
+- Prevents unsolicited inbound internet traffic

+---

+## 3. Security Groups (Stateful Firewall)

+A stateful Security Group was configured for the EC2 test instance with the following rules:

+- **SSH (Port 22)**: Allowed for administrative access
+- **ICMP (All IPv4)**: Enabled to allow ping testing and verify connectivity

+---

+## 4. Verification – Connectivity Testing

+To validate the architecture:

+- Launched a `t2.micro` (AWS Free Tier) EC2 instance into the Public Subnet
+- Assigned a public IPv4 address
+- Executed a ping command from the local machine to the instance’s public IP

+Successful results confirmed:

+- Internet Gateway was correctly attached
+- Route Table was properly directing traffic
+- Security Group correctly allowed ICMP traffic

+---

+# Deployment Steps

+1. **VPC Setup**
+   - Created VPC with CIDR `10.0.0.0/16`

+2. **Subnetting**
+   - Created Public Subnet: `10.0.10.0/24`
+   - Created Private Subnet: `10.0.20.0/24`

+3. **Internet Gateway**
+   - Created and attached IGW to the VPC

+4. **Routing Configuration**
+   - Created Public Route Table
+   - Added route `0.0.0.0/0 → IGW`
+   - Associated Public Subnet with Public Route Table

+5. **Compute Layer**
+   - Launched EC2 instance in Public Subnet
+   - Assigned public IP address
+   - Attached configured Security Group

+6. **Testing**
+   - Executed `ping <public-ip>` from local terminal
+   - Verified end-to-end connectivity